Afghanistan national cricket team: Pre-ODI history

 They toured England in the summer of 2006, winning six out of seven matches.
 Three of their wins came against the second XIs of Essex, Glamorgan and Leicestershire.
 They finished third in the ACC Trophy that year, beating Nepal in a play-off match.

 They won their first tournament in 2007, sharing the ACC Twenty20 Cup with Oman after the two tied in the final.
 They began their qualifying campaign for the 2011 World Cup in Jersey in 2008, winning Division Five of the World Cricket League.
 They finished third in the ACC Trophy Elite tournament the same year, and won a second consecutive WCL tournament, Division Four in Tanzania later in the year.

+The Afghanistan national team was coached by former Pakistani cricketers Kabir Khan and Rashid Latif in its initial years.
+During this period, a number of Afghan international cricketers made appearances for Pakistani domestic outfits in the first-class circuit.

 In January 2009, Afghanistan progressed to the 2009 World Cup Qualifier by winning Division Three of the World Cricket League in Buenos Aires, topping the table on net run rate ahead of Uganda and Papua New Guinea.

+In 2010, Afghanistan competed at the Asian Games, a non-ICC T20 event hosted by China, where they defeated a second-string Pakistan side by 22 runs in the semi-finals in what was considered an upset.
+In May 2011, the Afghan side embarked on a tour of Pakistan to partake in a three-match limited overs series against Pakistan A, where they were whitewashed by the home side 3–0.
+They followed this up with another tour in September to participate in Pakistan's domestic National T20 Cup in Karachi as the Afghan Cheetahs, but had another poor outing, losing all three of their matches.